dpadGuy/R36H-dArkOS-ControlsFix/README.md

 # R36H-ControlsFix-dArkOS
 R36H-dArkOS-ControlsFix aims to bring the conventional R36H controls from ArkOS over to dArkOs.

-We use the R36H script from DeviceType which is from ArkOS in order to achieve the right hotkeys on dArkOS
+For this we use R36H.sh script from DeviceType which originates from ArkOS in order to assign the right hotkeys for the R36H.

+This should in theory also work on other consoles but i have not tested on others.

 # Menu Hotkeys: